Your guide to Newcastle's favourite bars & pubs

-Downtown you’ll find Foghorn Brewhouse where they brew craft beer on site, and The Hop Factory over on Darby Street.
+Downtown you’ll find Foghorn Brewhouse where they brew craft beer on site.
 Don’t forget The Blind Monk on Beaumont Street has a great selection of craft beer and ciders, and newcomer the Mary Ellen who now have 32 beers on tap!

 Gone are the days of pubs only serving schnitzels and chips, some of the best meals can be had at Newcastle’s pubs.

 The Burwood is renowned for big, juicy Rumps, Sirloins, Scotch Fillets and Rib Eyes, all cooked to your liking and served with hand-cut chips, green beans plus your choice of house-made Café de Paris or Truffle butter, Horseradish crème fraiche, Port jus, Smoky Chipotle BBQ, Chimichurri or Green Mustard sauce.
 Delicious!

 For vegetarian and vegan pub meals, our pick is The Family Hotel on Hunter Street, here you’ll get to enjoy a parma, soft shell tacos, deep-fried pickles and burgers.